1. The Formula

 Surprisingly, that is all there is to the Mandelbrot Set.
 By applying the code above to each square, you will get incredible patterns.
 To get the RGB colour of each square, use the formula below.
 It will return colour values between 0 and 255.

-Some of you may be unable to grasp why the code for the Mandelbrot Set is so small.
-You may also be wondering why we never talked about imaginary numbers which are part of the Mandelbrot Formula.
-Because we are dealing mainly with code, we don't need to use imaginary numbers.
+You may be wondering why we never talked about imaginary numbers which are part of the Mandelbrot Formula.
+Because we are dealing with code, we don't need to use imaginary numbers.
+Imaginary numbers are useful when dealing with the theory behind the maths.
 If you are more interested in the maths, then feel free to do your own research.